 Albert had a gift for helping others shine.
 When new employees came in for interviews, he would ease their nerves with one of his signature “mini interviews,” offering advice, encouragement, or a tough truth delivered with love.
 He took great pride in seeing people rise, return to school, earn degrees, and come back to let him know he made a difference in their lives.
 He spoke about these moments often and with joy.

 In his personal life, Albert loved the simple pleasures that brought joy, laughter, and connection.
-He enjoyed coaching the Redskins while watching the games, cheering passionately from the basement.
+He enjoyed coaching the Redskins while watching the games, whether cheering passionately from the basement or at the stadium.
 He was an avid basketball watcher, a cigar lover, and a gifted trash-talker who could make a whole room laugh with just a few words.
-He cherished spending time with family, making up songs and singing them with comedic flair, and hosting unforgettable parties in the basement—where everyone felt welcomed, loved, and entertained.
+He cherished spending time with family, making up songs and singing them with comedic flair, having spades and bid whist tournaments, and hosting unforgettable parties in the basement—where everyone felt welcomed, loved, and entertained.
+He initiated a yearly family road trip to South Carolina where he enjoyed bringing his closest relatives together and visiting his very special cousin that he bonded with at a young age like a sister, Susan (Shelly) MIller.
 These moments were where Albert’s spirit shined brightest: joyful, warm, hilarious, and full of life.

 At the center of Albert’s life was his family.
-His mother, Gene Lawrence, and his sisters, Jacqueline Lawrence-Evans and Lynette Major, held a special place in his heart.
+His mother, Bishop Gene Lawrence-Stewart, and his sisters, Jacqueline Lawrence-Evans and Lynette Major, held a special place in his heart.
+Albert and Jackie were stuck together like glue from childhood.
+They had a special brother and sister bond that lasted throughout his lifetime.
 Above all, his greatest joy came from being a father.
 His daughters, Danielle and Mary, were the apples of his eye.
 He cherished their conversations, inside jokes, and secret handshakes, and took immense pride in raising them to be strong, intelligent, and independent women.
-He also shared a sincere and meaningful bond with his bonus daughter, Gena Latten, because Albert didn’t believe in “step” family—he believed in one family, united in love.
+He also shared a sincere and meaningful bond with his bonus daughter, Gena Latten, because Albert didn’t believe in “step” family—he believed in one family united in love.

 Albert’s generosity knew no limits.
 He shared his time, wisdom, laughter, and love freely.
 He had an extraordinary ability to make people feel seen, valued, and cared for.
 His humor was unmatched, and his presence made others feel safe, welcome, and loved.

-Albert is survived by his loving wife, Davida A. Lawrence; his daughters, Danielle Elise Lawrence, Mary Evelyn Lawrence; and Gena Latten; his mother, Gene Lawrence; his sisters, Jacqueline Lawrence-Evans and Lynette Major; his nieces, Ra-Quia Victoria Lawrence and Sha’Netta Major; his nephew, Sean Major; and a host of great-nieces and great-nephews.
+Albert is survived by his loving wife, Davida A. Lawrence; his daughters, Danielle Elise Lawrence, Mary Evelyn Lawrence, and Gena Latten; his mother, Bishop Gene Lawrence-Stewart; his sisters, Jacqueline Lawrence-Evans and Lynette Major; his nieces, Ra'Quia Victoria Lawrence and Sha’Netta Major; his nephew, Sean Major; and a host of great-nieces and great-nephews.
 He is also survived by his uncles: Charlie Lawrence of Augusta, Georgia, John Henry Lawrence of Kinston, North Carolina, and LC Lawrence of Saluda, South Carolina.
-He was preceded in death by his biological mother, Mary Edwards; his nephews, Rashad Johnson and Darius Lawrence, and his father Albert Lawrence.
+He was preceded in death by his biological mother, Mary Edwards; his father, Albert Lawrence; and his nephews, Rashad Johnson and Darius Lawrence.
+He also leaves behind his granddog Coach, whose snacks are still on auto ship.

 A memorial service celebrating Albert’s life will be held on December 20, 2025, at Lee Funeral Home, Inc., located at 6633 Old Alexandria Ferry Road, Clinton, Maryland.
 Viewing of the urn will take place from 11:00 AM to 12:00 PM, followed by the memorial service from 12:00 PM to 2:00 PM.